corourke/Gigmanagerfigmamake/src/QUICK_START.md

-# Gig Manager - Quick Start Guide
+# Quick Start Guide

-Get your Gig Manager app up and running in minutes!
+Get your app up and running in minutes!

 ## Option 1: Quick Start with Mock Data (No Setup)